Building a 5G world we can all trust

 5G will introduce private networks.
 It will give enterprises "communications autonomy."

-In a 5G world, enterprises will be able to run their own private network ‘slices.’
+In a 5G world, enterprises can run their own private network 'slices.'
 However, running an in-house network demands security competencies.
 It generates sensitive data, which must be encrypted at rest and in motion.
-Enterprises should make sure only authorised personnel can access this data.
+Enterprises should make sure only authorized personnel can access this data.

 Telcos can help.
 They can be "security as a service" partners to these enterprises.
-But it won’t be easy.
+But it won't be easy.
 Historically, MNOs focused on enabling security for smartphones.
-In the 5G world, they will need to extend this expertise across many device types and industry verticals.
+In the 5G world, they must extend this expertise across many device types and industry verticals.

 5G will ramp up threats to cybersecurity and data privacy

 Historically, the mobile industry has done a good job of deterring cyberattacks.
-But the confluence of the factors mentioned above – virtual 5G Core, private network slicing, IoT connections – will bring new threats.
+But the confluence of the abovementioned factors – virtual 5G Core, private network slicing, IoT connections – will bring new threats.

 5G is the first cellular generation to launch in the era of global cybercrime perpetrated by organized syndicates and even nation-states.